tyxla/carbon-breadcrumbs/README.md

 _(string).
 Default: **Home**_.

-The title of the home item, used if there is no page specified as `page_on_front`.
+The title of the home item.

 - - -